" A study revealed that Peppermint Oil improves the hair growth by 92% compared to 55% of Minoxidil."

 Peppermint oil contains around 40% menthol, a phytochemical that has antioxidant and revitalising properties.
 A study published in Biological and Pharmaceutical Bulletin suggested that topical application of menthol improves blood circulation.

 In people who suffer from androgenetic hair loss, dihydrotestosterone is believed to have caused the miniaturisation of hair follicles.
-Dihydrotestosterone seems to reduce blood flow to hair follicles, so much so that the hair follicles are deprived from nutrients.
-The topical use of menthol increases blood flow in the scalp and helps bring nutrients to hair follicles.
-Hence, it may prevent hair follicles from shrinkage.
+Dihydrotestosterone reduces the blood flow to hair follicles, so much so that the hair follicles are deprived of nutrients.
+The topical use of menthol increases blood flow in the scalp and helps bring nutrients to hair follicles, hence, it helps prevent hair follicles from shrinkage.

 Menthol and caffeine are the two main ingredients in Henry Tianus Hair Loss Solution.
 It took me about 12 years to perfect my hair loss solution formulas, Hair Growth Serum and Scalp Stimulator.
 I have been using both products religiously to slow down my hereditary hair loss and support healthy hair growth.